Read, But Be Careful: Sources of Inaccurate Information

 Consumer Reports

 While I subscribe to Consumer Reports and consider their advice on many purchases I make, I find that what they say about vitamins and other dietary supplements is riddled with misinformation.
 Obviously, their expert sources are biased against the use of dietary supplements, which is why they do not report in a balanced, accurate manner.
-They consistently regurgitate negative press and the conclusions of poorly designed studies that cast a negative light on the progressive use of dietary supplements, especially higher, more optimal dosing of dietary supplements that can provide optimal effects in reducing the potential for many diseases.
+They consistently regurgitate negative press and the conclusions of poorly designed studies that cast a negative light on the progressive use of dietary supplements, especially the higher, more optimal dosing that can provide optimal effects in reducing the risks for many diseases.

 Dr. Joseph Mercola

-Our office bought twenty-four of the lights Dr. Mercola recommends as being the best full spectrum lights available.
+As to the products he's selling, our office bought twenty-four of the lights Dr. Mercola recommends as being the best full spectrum lights available.
 When two of the lights were installed the people that work with me complained that the lights were "cold, harsh and reminded us of the horrible lights we remember in grade school."
 We returned them.
-The good news is Mercola's company reversed the charges on my credit card immediately.

 Prescription for Nutritional Healing by James F. Balch, MD, and Phyllis A. Balch, CNC.

-Unfortunately, this is the number-one selling book in many natural foods stores.
+Unfortunately, this is the number-one selling book in natural foods storesin the US.
 The first thing I note is that the notions presented in the book are not accompanied by references to peer-reviewed medical journal studies.
 In fact, when I went looking at studies that investigated some of the notions in the book, all too often I found that published studies did not support what the book says.
 Several times I found that quality published studies disagreed with what is contained in this book.
 In its favor, the bulk of information in this book are simple concepts telling what certain vitamins, minerals and natural products do.
-This is harmless enough.
+This has fundamental value.
 However, the book makes several recommendations about dosages and diseases that are based on notions and assumptions, not hard science.
 This book is an example of the "Trust me, I'm a doctor" school of authorship.

 I have a saying, "In God I trust.
 All others must provide references."
 The contents in this book would change radically for the better if the authors took the time to do their homework and read the studies related to what information they provide.
 This would cause them to correct inaccuracies in the book, and then provide references that confirm their new-found conclusions.